 “Well, if you were only planning on working for ten or fifteen years, maybe your medical school shouldn’t have wasted a spot on you!”

-It’s this sort of inflammatory rhetoric that makes me weary of sharing FIRE principles with other (non-trainee) people in real life.
+It’s this sort of inflammatory rhetoric that makes me wary of sharing FIRE principles with other (non-trainee) people in real life.
 People get so passionate about the topic that discussing FIRE has burned many bridges.

 The reason that these people are sippin’ so hard on their hater-ade is that they feel you took a medical school spot from someone else that would have spent more time in their life furthering “the cause.”